Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/transcription.md

 **STOP:** How do you think that researchers could determine whether a transcription factor activates or inhibits a given gene?
 {: .notice--primary}

-## Organizing transcription factor information

 As a result of techniques like ChIP-seq, researchers have learned a great deal about which transcription factors regulate which genes.
-But what can we do with this information?

-We would like to organize the relationships between transcription factors and the genes they regulate in a way that will help us identify patterns in these relationships.
-In the next lesson, we will see that consolidating gene regulatory information into a *network* will allow us to infer how cells have evolved to quickly change the expression of their genes in response to a dynamic environment.
+The key is to organize the relationships between transcription factors and the genes that they regulate in a way that will help us identify patterns in these relationships.

 [Next lesson](networks){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}